Join our sangha of the heart

 In the community, you receive support in several complementary ways to nourish your healing.
 We use relational neuroscience, compassion based spirituality, creative exploration, poetry, stories, ritual, and imagery to nourish our ‘deeper story’ – the deeper truth that lies below our wounds and traumas.

-- Group support for courses: 2-3 times a year we’ll go through a course together so you have the structure and support you need to see it through
+- Group support for courses: we regularly go through courses together, as a cohort, so you have the structure and support you need to see it through

 - A warm, private forum (not Facebook) where you can share your experience and connect with others